OctopusDeploy/blog/blog/2018-12/octopus-release-2018.10-lts/index.md

 ## When should I install 2018.10 LTS?

 There is no time like the present!
 You can upgrade to Octopus Server `2018.10 LTS` any time from now.
 We've had thousands of customers upgrade smoothly to `2018.9` and the upgrade to `2018.10 LTS` is cut from the same code.
-We are all taking some time off over the holiday season for a well deserved rest, hopefully just like you!
-That being said, we will have support staff working through the holidays in case you need our help!

 ## Should I avoid upgrading and stay on my current release?